-Hair removal options for dark skin—what are they and are they safe?
+Hair removal options for dark skin—which methods are safe?

-If you have dark skin, you may be more sensitive to some hair removal methods than women with lighter skin.
-That doesn’t mean there’s no solution for you—in fact, there are plenty of hair removal options for dark skin out there.
+If you have dark skin, you're probably aware that there are some longer-lasting hair removal methods that aren't suitable for your skin tone—but that doesn’t mean there are no options.
+In fact, there are plenty of hair removal options for dark skin out there.

-Whether you plump for waxing, shaving or at-home laser hair removal, you need to be aware of all the options and the potential risks for different skin types.
-Then, you can hunt down the perfect hair removal method for your complexion and skin tone.
+Whether you prefer waxing, shaving, or wonder about at-home laser hair removal, you first need to be aware of the potential risks for different skin types and tones.
+Then, you can seek out the perfect hair removal method that'll work with your skin lifestyle, and budget.

 Why does skin tone matter for hair removal?

 Skin is skin, right?
-Well, not exactly, when it comes to hair removal.
-No two skin types are exactly the same and qualities as seemingly minor as tone can cause significant differences in how your skin reacts to certain treatments.
+Well, not exactly—at least not when it comes to hair removal.
+Skin tone can cause significant differences in how yours reacts to certain treatments.

-In general, darker skin types are more prone to two conditions: hyperpigmentation and hypopigmentation.
-Hyperpigmentation occurs when a skin injury or irritation causes dark spots on the skin.
-Hypopigmentation is a similar phenomenon, but it results in light spots.
+Firstly, darker skin is generally more prone to two conditions: hyperpigmentation and hypopigmentation.
+Hyperpigmentation occurs when a skin injury or irritation leaves behind dark spots on the skin, while hypopigmentation results in lighter spots.

-Some hair removal methods can be harsh on the skin.
-Shaving can produce cuts and irritation and waxing can sometimes result in burns—and this can lead to issues like hyper and and hypopigmentation.
+Some hair removal methods can also be harsh on the skin.
+Shaving can produce cuts and irritation and waxing can sometimes result in burns—and this can also lead to issues including both hyper– and hypopigmentation.

-Sometimes, dark skin is more prone to dryness and irritation as a result of hair removal, too.
+Dark skin can also be more prone to dryness and irritation as a result of hair removal, too.
 “Darker skin can get dry and ashy or gray when it lacks moisture,” says Malynda Vigliotti, owner of Boom Boom Brow Bar.
 “For example, when you remove hair with wax, it tends to leave a clear line.”
-But there are remedies for issues like these.
-For example, Vigliotti recommends that women with dark complexions "coat the skin before waxing with a thin layer of Vaseline or Aquaphor.
-Afterwards, moisturize like crazy."
-Using the best vitamin C serums can also be very helpful in reducing pigmentation.

 What are the best hair removal options for dark skin?

-That being said, Dr. Patel advises that most of the common hair removal methods are safe for dark skin, including:
+That being said, Dr. Patel tells us that most of the common hair removal methods are safe for dark skin, including the following.

 - Waxing